GovindaSystems/Xperience/README.md

     Commission_Functionality_Development : Commission Functionality Development, 2023-12-01, 2023-12-15
     Google_Social_Login_Development : Google/Social Login Development, 2023-12-16, 2023-12-31
     Other_Payment_Methods_Development : Other Payment Methods Development, 2024-01-01, 2024-01-15
 ```

-1 - Requirement Definition (Status: Done)
+- 1 - Requirement Definition (Status: Done)
-2 - Screen Prototype Creation (Status: Done)
+- 2 - Screen Prototype Creation (Status: Done)
-3 - Development of Home page / Login via metamask / Products / Purchase Flow (payment in ETH test) (Status: Done)
+- 3 - Development of Home page / Login via metamask / Products / Purchase Flow (payment in ETH test) (Status: Done)
-4 - Product Registration Development
+- 4 - Product Registration Development
-5 - Store Registration Development
+- 5 - Store Registration Development
-6 - Promoter Registration Development
+- 6 - Promoter Registration Development
-7 - Commission Functionality Development
+- 7 - Commission Functionality Development
-8 - Login Development via Google / Social Network
+- 8 - Login Development via Google / Social Network
-9 - Development of other payment methods (Pix, Card, Bitcoin)
+- 9 - Development of other payment methods (Pix, Card, Bitcoin)

-## Join Us
+## Join Our Decentralized Community

-We are always looking for talented and passionate merchants to join our community.
-If you believe you can offer amazing experiences to your customers and want to be part of a collaborative network of merchants, join us at Experience.
+We are always looking for talented and passionate merchants to join our decentralized community.
+If you believe you can offer amazing experiences to your customers and want to be part of a collaborative network of merchants within a DAO framework, join us at Experience.

 ---

-## Social Action - Social and Environmental Projects
+## Social Impact - Social and Environmental Projects

 At Experience, we believe that everyone has the right to enjoy amazing experiences.
 That's why we are committed to supporting social and environmental projects that help make the world a better place.
 With every experience booked, a percentage is donated to projects that support needy communities and sustainability initiatives.

 ---

-## Contact
+## Contact Us

 For more information, please contact us through our website or send an email to [email].

 ---

-Experience - With your talent and our organization, the sky is the limit.
+Experience - With your talent and our decentralized organization, the sky is the limit.